dotnet/docs/docs/csharp/programming-guide/strings/index.md

 ## string vs. System.String

 In C#, the `string` keyword is an alias for <xref:System.String>; therefore, `String` and `string` are equivalent.
-It's recommended to use the provided alias `string` as it works even without `using System;`.
+Use the provided alias `string` as it works even without `using System;`.
 The `String` class provides many methods for safely creating, manipulating, and comparing strings.
 In addition, the C# language overloads some operators to simplify common string operations.
 For more information about the keyword, see [string](../../language-reference/builtin-types/reference-types.md).
 For more information about the type and its methods, see <xref:System.String>.

 ## Declaring and initializing strings